 What can you do on Campobello Island

 Once I arrived on Campobello Island I decided to head south towards the summer home of President Franklin Roosevelt.

-But first I had to refuel and ended up in conversation with a mix of locals and visitors at Jocie’s Porch Tea & Coffee House.
+But first I had to refuel and ended up in conversation with a mix of locals and visitors at Jocie’s Porch Tea & Coffee House – now permanently close.
 The coffee was the best cup I had over my three week trip – but I was disappointed that there weren’t any homemade baked goodies to go with it.
 Still swinging on a porch put me in a relaxed mood.

 Visit Roosevelt Campobello International Park